uid/census/README.md

 * DO NOT call `census.submit()` until you’re ready for your task to be submitted to MTurk (as the form will be submitted to MTurk as-is once the census task is complete).

+# About Us

+We are a group of researchers at Stanford, MIT, U. Rochester, CMU, U. Michigan, UT Austin, and elsewhere trying to learn more about the demographic and cognitive information regarding the workers on Amazon's Mechanical Turks.